chchch/quick-palaeographer/README.md

 This tool is based on OpenSeadragon and Annotorious, and is intended to be used to images of manuscripts.
 Use SHIFT-click to draw bounding boxes, and tag glyphs.
 Then, open the annotation sidebar to see all your annotations.
 They are listed in Sanskrit alphabetical order.

+This tool was created as part of the TST project, funded by the research program FRAL 2018 (ANR & DFG).
+The manuscript image in the demonstration is courtesy of the Bibliothèque nationale de France.

 ![demo](demo.gif "demo")

 ## Usage

-Quick palaeographer can be used either online, via [https://chchch.github.io/quick-palaeographer/](https://chchch.github.io/quick-palaeographer/), or offline, by downloading the whole repository and opening the index.html file in a web browser.
+Quick palaeographer can be used either online, via [https://chchch.github.io/quick-palaeographer/](https://chchch.github.io/quick-palaeographer/), or offline, by downloading the whole repository and opening the `index.html` file in a web browser.
 Tested on current versions of Chrome and Firefox.

 1. Select an image file to load (PNG or JPEG)
 2. Use SHIFT-click to draw boxes around a character.